tabethea/Ubuntu-Azure-Hybrid-Lab/README.md

 ## Description
 This repository contains a step by step walkthrough of how I built a hybrid cloud monitoring and security lab using Ubuntu Server, UFW, NGINX, Fail2Ban, Azure Arc, and Log Analytics.
 In this project, I deployed an on-premises Ubuntu VM in Oracle VirtualBox, hardened it with system updates, a host-based firewall (UFW), SSH hardening, and Fail2Ban, and hosted a secure HTTPS web server using NGINX with a self-signed TLS certificate.

-I then connected the server to Microsoft Azure using Azure Arc, configured a Log Analytics Workspace to ingest syslog and performance metrics, and used KQL queries to build alerts for high CPU usage, NGINX service failures, and SSH brute-force attempts.
+I then connected the server to Microsoft Azure using Azure Arc, configured a Log Analytics Workspace to ingest syslog and performance metrics, and used KQL queries to build alerts for NGINX service failures and SSH brute-force attempts.
 Alerts were wired to an Action Group that sends notifications via email and SMS.
 To validate the setup, I used my Windows host command line to SSH into the VM and simulate brute-force attempts, gaining hands-on experience with Linux hardening, firewall configuration (UFW), cloud monitoring, and hybrid infrastructure security using Azure Arc.

 <h2>Languages and Utilities Used</h2>